 \subsubsection{Identifying GitHub Projects Adopting Cursor}

-We identify Cursor-adopting repositories and track adoption dates using configuration files in git history.
-Using the GitHub code search API~\cite{github-search-api}, we query for repositories with \Code{.cursorrules} files or \Code{.cursor} folders.
-Since the API limits results to 1,000 per query, we implement an adaptive partitioning algorithm based on file sizes: for each query with size interval $[a, b]$, we split into two queries $[a, (a+b)/2)$ and $[(a+b)/2, b]$ until results fall below 1,000.
+We identify Cursor-adopting repositories and track adoption dates through configuration files in the git history.
+In the GitHub code search API~\cite{github-search-api}, we query for repositories with \Code{.cursorrules} files or \Code{.cursor} folders.
+Since the API limits results to 1,000 per query, we implement an adaptive partitioning algorithm based on file sizes: For each query with size interval $[a, b]$, we create two queries $[a, (a+b)/2)$ and $[(a+b)/2, b]$ until results fall below 1,000.
 This discovered 23,308 Cursor files across 3,306 non-fork repositories as of March 2025.